drewying/Sonos-Music-Services-Browser/README.md

 Clicking on a song will automatically play the track on the first Sonos speaker found through automatic discovery.

-Some code ripped off from Nathan Borrors excelent Play app here: https://github.com/nathanborror/Play
+Some code reused from Nathan Borrors excelent Play app here: https://github.com/nathanborror/Play

 This project is dead.
 No further contributions are expected.